 - Does the work fall under IBC purview?

-- Checks for completeness in the study objectives, application sections, and SOPs.
+- Checks for completeness and consistency in the study objectives, application sections, and SOPs.

 - Checks Attachments for:

 - Required PPE for personnel.